esikmalazman/esikmalazman/README.md

 ### Hi there 👋 I'm Ikmal Azman

-iOS Engineer from 🇲🇾 Malaysia with 9 month experience in iOS Development and still learning 🕊 Swift on my own.
+iOS Engineer from 🇲🇾 Malaysia, about a year of experience in iOS Development and still learning 🕊 Swift on my own.
 I'm also interested in 👨‍💻 UI/UX design, ☁️ Cloud Computing & 🤖 AI/ML.

 <br>